According to US media, Britney’s father would resign as estate conservator.

 According to reports in the US media on Thursday, Britney Spears’ father will step down as conservator of her estate, putting an end to a protracted legal struggle with his daughter.

-Britney, 39, filed a petition last month to have him removed from the contentious guardianship job, which she claimed amounted to “abuse.”
+Britney, 39, filed a petition last month to have him removed from his disputed 13-year guardianship, which she called “abusive.”

 Jamie Spears’ lawyer stated at the time that he would oppose the action, claiming that his daughter’s account was false.
-TMZ and Variety, however, quoted court documents in which he stated that he would leave the post.
+TMZ and Variety, however, published court paperwork on Thursday in which Spears stated that he would leave the post.

-“In reality, there are no actual grounds for suspending or dismissing Mr. Spears as the estate’s conservator… “It is extremely questionable whether a change in conservator would be in Ms Spears’ best interests at this time,” the docs said, according to TMZ.
+“In reality, there are no actual grounds for suspending or dismissing Mr. Spears as the estate’s conservator… “It is extremely arguable whether a change in conservator would be in Ms Spears’ best interests at this time,” according to the filings.

 “However, he does not believe that a public battle with his daughter over his continued service as her conservator is in her best interests.